EndPointCorp/end-point-blog/2025/02/testing-ansible-with-molecule.md

 - `molecule.yml` - Molecule configuration file.

-    ```
+    ```yaml
     ---
     driver:
       name: docker
     platforms:
       - name: "molecule-rocky9-${CI_JOB_ID}"
         image: geerlingguy/docker-rockylinux9-ansible:latest
         privileged: true
         pre_build_image: true
         volumes:
           - /sys/fs/cgroup:/sys/fs/cgroup:rw
         cgroupns_mode: host
         command: /usr/sbin/init
     provisioner:
       name: ansible
     ```

 Some details:
 - Provisioner is the tool that will be used to provision the scenario and we are using ansible to run the scenario itself.
 - Docker - As we discussed before, we are using docker as the driver.
 - Platforms - Here we define the target platform for the scenario.
-We are usng Rocky 9 docker image as the target platform.
+We are using Rocky 9 docker image as the target platform.
 Thanks to [Jeff Geerling](https://github.com/geerlingguy/docker-rockylinux9-ansible) who created the Rocky 9 docker image for Ansible testing with systemd in it.

 - `converge.yml` - Playbook to converge the scenario.
-This tells Molecule to apply the nginx_server role to our test container (the “instance” defined in molecule.yml).
+This tells Molecule to apply the nginx_server role to our test container (the "instance" defined in molecule.yml).
-    ```
+    ```yaml
     ---
     - name: Converge
       hosts: all
       gather_facts: false
       tasks:
         - name: Run the nginx_server role
           hosts: all
           roles:
             - nginx_server
     ```
 - `verify.yml` - Playbook to verify whether the converge was successful.
 This tells Molecule to verify that our role has been correctly installed stuff on the docker instance.
 Here we are going to check if nginx is installed, running and also responding to requests.
-    ```
+    ```yaml
     ---
     - name: Verify
       hosts: all
       tasks:
         - name: Check if NGINX is installed
           ansible.builtin.package:
             name: nginx
             state: present
           check_mode: true
           register: install
           failed_when: (install is changed) or (install is failed)

         - name: Check if NGINX service is running
           ansible.builtin.service:
             name: nginx
             state: started
             enabled: true
           check_mode: true
           register: service
           failed_when: (service is changed) or (service is failed)

         - name: Verify NGINX is up and running
           ansible.builtin.uri:
             url: http://localhost
             status_code: 200
     ```